 - Apply, meet admission requirements and be accepted by Walters State Community College. - Indicate Health Information Technology as the desired major on the WSCC application form. - 3.
-See an advisor from the Health Programs Division prior to registering for classes and obtain clearance to register. - Complete all required developmental education courses prior to making application for the Health Information Technology program. - 5.
-In addition, admission to an allied health program requires the following: (a) a completed health program application; (b) a completed physical health form; and (c) evidence of malpractice liability insurance.
-The physical health form and malpractice insurance are at the student's expense. - 6.
+See an advisor from the Health Programs Division prior to registering for classes and obtain clearance to register. - 4.
+Complete all required developmental education courses prior to making application for the Health Information Technology program. - 5.
+In addition, admission to an allied health program requires the following: (a) a completed physical health form; (b) evidence of malpractice liability insurance; and (c) a signed and dated acknowledgement of the Drug/Alcohol Abuse Policy and consent forms.
+The physical health form, malpractice insurance, and Tennessee Professional Assistance Fees are at the student's expense. - 6.
 Each student enrolled in the Health Information Technology program will be monitored, advised and counseled.
 Students' grades will be evaluated at the end of each semester by the director of the program.
-A student must maintain the following standards or be dismissed from the program:

-(a) a grade of "C" or better in each course; (b) complete designated prerequisite/co-requisite courses. - 7.
-Program graduation requirements include the successful completion of the courses listed below with a minimum grade of "C" in each course.
+A student must maintain the following standards or be dismissed from the program: (a) a grade of "C" or better in each course; (b) complete designated prerequisite/co-requisite courses. - Program graduation requirements include the successful completion of the courses listed below with a minimum grade of "C" in each course.

 GENERAL EDUCATION

+GENERALE ED CHITTOIN

 Course No. Course Title Credit Hours

 BIOL 2010 Human Anatomy and Physiology I 3

-BIOL 2011 Human Anatomy and Physiology I Lab
+BIOL 2011 Human Anatomy and Physiology I

-BIOL 2020 Human Anatomy and Physiology II
+BIOL 2020 Human Anatomy and Physiology I

-BIOL 2021 Human Anatomy and Physiology II Lab · 1
+BIOL 2021 Human Anatomy and Physiology I I Lab1

-CPSC 1100 Using Information Technology 3
+CPSC 1100 Using Information Technology

-EDUC 1010 The Freshman Experience 0-1
+EDUC 1010 or The Freshman Experience 0-1

-or

-DSPS 0800 Study Skills
+DSPS 0800 Learning Strategies

-ENGL 1010 Composition I 3
+ENGL 1010 Composition I

 MATH 1530 Probability and Statistics 3

-SPCH 2010 Introduction to Speech Communication 3
+SPCH 2010 Introduction to Speech Communica ation3

 ELECTIVES Behavioral/Social Science Elective 3

 Humanities/Fine Arts Elective 3

 MAJOR CORE

 Course No. Course Title Credit Hours

-HITC 2010 Fundamentals of Health Information Ma anagement 3
+HITC 2010 Fundamentals of Health Information n Management 3

-MAJOR CORE Course No. Course Title Credit Hours HITC 2010 HITC 2020 HITC 2030 HITC 2040 HITC 2050 HITC 2060 HITC 2070 Fundamentals of Health Information Mapplications in Healthcare Informatio Quality Improvement and Assessment Health Statistics and Registries Health Information Technology Pract Health Information Technology Pract Supervisory and Legal Aspects n Systems 3 in Healthcare 3 MDCD 1010 MDCD 1020 MDCD 1030 MDCD 1040 Basic ICD-9-CM Coding 3 3 MDTR 1010 MDTR 1030 Medical Terminology Fundamentals of Medical Science TOTAL CREDIT HO 3
+HITC 2020 Applications in Healthcare Informa ition Systems 3

+HITC 2030 Quality Improvement and Assessme

+HITC 2040 Health Statistics and Registries

+HITC 2050 Health Information Technology Pr

+HITC 2060 Health Information Technology Pr

+HITC 2070 Supervisory and Legal Aspects

+MDCD 1010 Basic ICD-9-CM Coding 3

+MDCD 1020 Basic CPT/HCPCS Coding

+MDCD 1030 Intermediate ICD-9-CM Coding 3